El Pomar Scholarship

 - A letter of recommendation or nomination from your school counselor specifically regarding you and the El Pomar Scholarship.

-Finalists will be notified in mid-March and there will be an on-campus interview process in early April.
+Finalists will be invited to an on-campus interview process in early April.
 The two recipients of the El Pomar Scholarship will be notified soon after.
 We are proud to work closely with the El Pomar Foundation to develop scholars and leaders who are committed to excellence and service.

 - Value of El Pomar Scholarship: tuition, room & board - $59,754 in 2014-15